 The CPDC 2018–19 Annual Report showcases student and alumni engagement, as well as networking and relationship building conducted by the Career and Professional Development Center.

 A champion always has a strategy to win his or her competition.
 Good coaches help those athletes determine the necessary training and planning for success.

 The IUP Career and Professional Development Center is committed to providing high-quality services and developmental opportunities to help students become successful.
-It provides students with coaching and support on how to become active participants
+It provides students with career consulting and support on how to become active participants

 So where do you start?
 Think freshman year is too early to be focusing on a career after graduation?
 It’s never too early!
 Use this checklist as a guide to help you get ahead of the competition.

 The Disney College Program is for students of all majors and backgrounds.
-Students may choose to take seven different courses while working at the Walt Disney World Resort in Orlando, Fla.
+Students may choose to take seven different courses while working at the Walt Disney World Resort in Orlando, Florida.
 This program provides a multitude of experiences in the areas